 Snow Blower Safety Tips

-We divided this part into 4 sections, Before Starting, General Safety, Gas Snow Blower Safety and Electric Snow Blower Safety.
+We divided this part into 4 sections, Before Starting, General Safety, Gas Snow Blower Safety and Electric Snow Shovels or Blowers Safety.

 - Read the user manual thoroughly and understand each part completely.
 Inspect your machine completely before starting each time.